mradifhassan/Smuggler-Detection-YOLO/README.md

 ````

-In order to access from another device by using ip address, Download Ip Camera, click start server from top right three dot, it will show a interface of a camera, click more and copy the ip address like this format `192.168.XXX.XX`.
+In order to access from another device by using ip address, Download `Ip Camera`, click start server from top right three dot, it will show a interface of a camera, click more and copy the ip address like this format `192.168.XXX.XX`.
+Now add this here